English

 Due to limitations such as greater chromatic dispersion and lower frequency response, DMLs are mainly used for relatively lower speeds (≤25Gbps) and shorter reaches (2-10km) applications in telecom and data centers.

-By contrast, EMLs have an upper hand in applications with higher speeds and longer distance transmission, due to its smaller chromatic dispersion.
-They can operate at higher speeds with a much lower chirp, making them an ideal choice in high performance long-haul coherent optical communication systems.
+By contrast, EMLs have an upper hand in applications with higher speeds and longer distance transmission, due to their smaller chromatic dispersion.
+They can operate at higher speeds with a much lower chirp, making them an ideal choice in high-performance long-haul coherent optical communication systems.

-Naturally, EMLs are not an economical option in lower data rate (1G-10G) application as they have a relatively higher cost.
+Naturally, EMLs are not an economical option in lower data rate (1G-10G) applications as they have a relatively higher cost.

 use case of EML and DML